Node Types and Lifecycle Strategies

 ---|---|---|

-Note: Disconnections in permanent nodes indicate potential system failures and require immediate attention.
+Disconnections in permanent nodes may indicate system failures and require immediate attention.

-- Reduced Alert Noise: Disconnection alerts now apply only to permanent nodes, helping teams focus on actual issues.
+- Reduced Alert Noise: Disconnection alerts apply only to permanent nodes.

 Configuring Ephemeral Nodes